-Out-of-school programs and summer camps can make a significant impact on students' futures in innovation, especially when these exposure programs target children from underrepresented groups in the STEM industries.
-These programs can help make up for the lack of exposure to innovation that minorities and lowincome children receive due to the neighborhoods they grow up in.
+Out-of-school programs and summer camps can make a significant impact on students' futures in innovation, especially when these exposure programs target children from groups in need of greater opportunities and encouragement in STEM.13 These programs can help make up for the lack of exposure to innovation that many children receive due to the environments in which they grow up.
 Outside exposure to STEM careers from experts and educators can guide children's futures by inspiring them to follow their passions.

 It's not enough to tell kids they can become anything they want when they grow up.
 Instead, they must be exposed to a wide array of skill sets at an early age to make informed decisions about what career field they'd most like to pursue.
-According to Alaina Rutledge, vice president of education research and development at NIHF, outside programming that allows students to explore STEM topics on their own is essential to sustaining interest over the long term.
+According to Alaina Rutledge, educational consultant at the National Inventors Hall of Fame, outside programming that allows students to explore STEM topics on their own is essential to sustaining their interest over the long term.